|Home||Papers||Reports||Projects||Code Fragments||Dissertations||Presentations||Posters||Proposals||Lectures given||Course notes|

 The vertical axis: If we move along the imaginary axis we find that we start with no oscillation at y=imag(s)=0, and increase the frequency as we move away from the X-axis.
 Thus the imaginary axis represent the frequency content.

-From my point of view, the S-plane is an artefact from the past, useful to design analog filters.
+From my point of view, the S-plane is an artifact from the past, useful to design analog filters.
 In electric circuits it is after all necessary to describe discharge/charging times of capacitors.
 These timings can be found on the left/right side of the S-plane.
 Nevertheless, in non-analog, non-continuous systems (the ones I'm interested in), the representation is often superseded by the Z-plane.

 The Z-plane is another beast.
 Instead of assigning to each position an exponentially decaying/growing sine, we assign to each position an exponential decaying/growing sine.
-Except that we position them differently accross the space we have.
+Except that we position them differently across the space we have.

 Instead of taking the complex exponent of e, we take a real exponent of a complex number 'z'.
 Thus, by definition, each position in the z plane corresponds to the function